UWF-HMCSE-CS/SEM2018_Group5/README.md

 ```

 ## Running the program
 After reading the description above, you must have figured out that our application is used for both students and tutors, hence the following steps (along with sample images on the bottom of each step) will be shown using both users.
-We will use the name Shriya for a student and Tanuj will be our guinea tutor.

 ### Login as a Tutor